NiccoloGranieri/Reach-v0.1/README.md

 # Orion OSC - Leap Motion OSC Sender

 Orion OSC is a free and open source application, written using [Unity](https://unity3d.com) and [UnityOSC](https://github.com/jorgegarcia/UnityOSC), to map [Leap Motion](https://leapmotion.com) data to OSC messages.
-Using the latest Leap Motion SDK [Orion](https://developer.leapmotion.com/orion/) this app
+Using the latest Leap Motion SDK [Orion](https://developer.leapmotion.com/orion/) this app enables easy mapping of leap motion parameters in any other environment without having to code a single line.

 ### [**Web Page**](http://niccologranieri.com) - [**DOWNLOAD**]